Skip to content

 Stay safe when handling fuel

 Tasmanians are reminded that flammable liquids such as petrol and diesel carry health and safety risks.
-You might also have legal obligations under the state’s dangerous goods laws when storing or handling certain amounts – even at a your home (residential premises).
+You might also have legal obligations under the state’s dangerous goods laws when storing or handling certain amounts – even at your home (residential premises).

 To stay safe, it’s important that you: